jaredchua32/jcSlider/wiki/jSlider_basics.md

-My goal for this page is to help you understand how I've structured jSlider and the logic used for its features.
+My goal for this page is to help you understand how I've structured jcSlider and the logic used for its features.

 ## Table of Contents